 - Onsen (hotspring) tour

-NOTE: Avalanche safety gear is compulsory for all our tours and is an optional extra.
+NOTE: Avalanche safety gear is compulsory for all our tours.
 Please advise us upon booking if you have your own gear or will need to rent.

-Check-in day – 1st night Upon landing at Sapporo’s Chitose Airport you’ll be transferred by Resort Liner coach service to Furano where you’ll be met by our team and then settle into your comfy accom.
+Check-in day – 1st night Upon landing at Sapporo’s Chitose Airport you’ll be transferred by Resort Liner coach service directly to the door of North Country Inn.
 That night we’ll host you in the North Bar where you’ll meet our lead guide and managers who will run you through the tour, weather and answer any questions you have.

 (NOTE: If you wish to organise rental ski/SB equipment it is advised that you try to arrive with enough time on the arrival day to be fitted - seek advice from your consultant)

 Day 1 – 2 After a hearty buffet breakfast you’ll suit up and be issued any avalanche rental gear then we’ll take you through our safety briefing.
 We usually spend the first two days guiding you around one of our favourite mountains – Furano.
 We’ll get our feet and hunt out some powder stashes.
 After the first days skiing we’ll celebrate with a delicious Japanese Nabe Welcome Dinner Party.

 Day 3 Day tour to Kamui Ski Links.
 Departing in the morning, we will spend a day exploring the trees and backside of Kamui.
 We may stop on the way back to soak in a secluded volcanic onsen.
 Your guides will take you out in town to experience a delicious meal.
 Furano is known for its fresh local food.